marcmengel/metacat/docs/concepts.rst

 * File size - integer number of bytes
 * Checksums - a dictionary with checksum types and values for the file
 * Parents - file or files used to produce the file
 * Children - files produced from this file.
-This property is not ectually stored in the database, but rather derived from Parents
+This property is not actually stored in the database, but rather derived from Parents

 File size and checksums are not used by MetaCat, therefore, depending on the application, they do not have to have meaningful values.